 Watch out for arbitration.
 Some manufacturers suggest that you have to go through arbitration before you can use the California Lemon Law.
 That is not true!
 In fact, it can be very dangerous.
 The ruling of an arbitrator has the same effect as if it were a decision made in a court of law.
 If the ruling is against you, it can make it considerably more difficult to later win your case.

 The final step is to call our offices for a free consultation as soon as you think you have a lemon.
-In most cases we will not charge you any fees for handling your lemon law case.
+In most cases the manufacturer will pay all or most of the attorney fees.
 Call us today at 888-EX-LEMON or 888-395-3666 or complete the short submittal form at the top of this page.

 Life is too short to live with a lemon, especially if we may get rid of it for you and get you your money back.
 We look forward to hearing from you.